Draketheb4dass/SuperNote/README.md

 # SuperNote

-**Super-Note** is an android app build using Kotlin that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Super-Note** is an android app build using Kotlin and Architecture Components, that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 ## User Stories